-Couchdrop is a cloud SCP and Rsync server, which means files can be downloaded and uploaded using the SCP or Rsync tool packaged with openssh on virtually any unix derivative.
+Couchdrop is a cloud SCP, SFTP and Rsync server, which means files can be downloaded and uploaded using the SCP, SFTP or Rsync tool packaged with openssh on virtually any unix derivative.

 Now with Couchdrop, you can Link your Google Drive account and use Google Drive as a storage provider.
-Once linked, you can transfer files to and from your Google Drive with SCP and Rsync on any server without having to install the Google Drive app.
+Once linked, you can transfer files to and from your Google Drive with SCP, SFTP and Rsync on any server without having to install the Google Drive app.

 Create a Google Account

 Before starting you need a Google account.
 This can easily be created by visiting http://drive.google.com.

 To link your Google Drive account to Couchdrop, first login to Couchdrop by visiting https://my.couchdrop.io.